theupdateframework/taps/tap4.md

 ## Use case 1: obtaining different targets from different repositories

-It is desirable to use the same instance of TUF to download and verify different targets hosted on different repositories (for example, Python packages from PyPI, and Ruby packages from RubyGems).
+Itmay be desirable to use the same instance of TUF to download and verify different targets hosted on different repositories (for example, some Python packages from their maintainers, while getting other Python packages from PyPI).
+In this way, one can securely get all Python packages regardless of where they are hosted.
 There are significant advantages in using the same instance of TUF to manage metadata across different repositories, including benefiting from security updates, and performance enhancements.